 So you ask yourself this question repeatedly, how can I raise funds for my small business without getting loans?

 Like I said earlier, sometimes it can be really difficult raising funds for your business without loans.

-So instead of bothering yourself trying to explain your business to others, why not try something better.
+So, instead of bothering yourself trying to explain your business to others, why not try a different approach?

 In a small business context, bootstrapping is simply about starting a business with your own money (say savings) instead of sourcing money from investors.

 And this is one of the best ways of raising funds for your small business without loans.

 When I started my online business, I actually had to go this way.
 I bootstrapped my funds.